 I am an associate professor of history and director of the Program in Science and Technology Studies in the College of Arts & Letters at Stevens Institute of Technology, where I’ve worked since 2008.
 Here is my full c.v. (updated December 2014), if you’re interested.

-My book, Open Standards and the Digital Age: History, Ideology, and Networks was published by Cambridge University Press in April 2014.
+My first book, Open Standards and the Digital Age: History, Ideology, and Networks was published by Cambridge University Press in April 2014.

 Some recent publications and papers:

 In the Shadow of the ARPANET and Internet: Louis Pouzin and the Cyclades Network in the 1970s (with Valérie Schafer), Technology & Culture 55:4 (2014): 880-907.

 Histories of the Internet (with Thomas Haigh and William H. Dutton), Information & Culture: A Journal of History (forthcoming 2015).

 The Internet’s History Isn’t As “Open” As You Think, Slate.com Future Tense, May 21, 2014.

 OSI: The Internet That Wasn’t, IEEE Spectrum 50 (August 2013).